-- Have experience within the project theme (research experience is not required). - Have in-depth industry knowledge.
+- Have experience within the project theme (research experience is not required). - Have in-depth industry knowledge. - As a minimum have a bachelor's degree or considerable experience with the subject area company mentor has research experience as long as the requirement is met jointly with the research mentors.

 Between them, the company and research mentors must have the research-relevant competencies to give the Industrial Postdoc qualified academic sparring about the project.
-Thus, it is not a requirement that the company mentor has research experience as long as the requirement is met jointly with the research mentors.
+Thus, it is not a requirement that the